supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/05-Analyze-files-with-Spark.md

   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+## Review

+In this lab, you have accomplished the following:
+- Query the data in files
+- Analyze data in a data frame
+- Query data using Spark SQL
+- Visualize data with Spark

 ### You have successfully completed the lab.